IBM/Analysing-Medical-Transcipts-using-Project-Debater/demo-app/README.md

-# A Population Health Management App using Project Debater
+## Population Health Management App using Project Debater

 In this demo app, we show how [IBM's Project Debater](https://research.ibm.com/interactive/project-debater/) can assist **Population Health Management** (PHM) experts and practitioners uncover and exploit insights from unstructured data in the form of medical transcriptions.

-This demo uses the Medical Transcriptions dataset from Kaggle, which you can access [using this link](https://www.kaggle.com/tboyle10/medicaltranscriptions).
-The dataset contains sample medical transcriptions for various medical specialties, and was downloaded from [mtsamples.com](https://mtsamples.com/)

 This tool **is not meant to give medical advice or to replace a professional doctor's judgement**.
 On the contrary, its intended users are PHM managers or analysts who want to understand macro trends and correlations in a given area or are interested in governance practices.

+This demo uses the Medical Transcriptions dataset from Kaggle, which you can access [using this link](https://www.kaggle.com/tboyle10/medicaltranscriptions).
+The dataset contains sample medical transcriptions for various medical specialties, and was downloaded from [mtsamples.com](https://mtsamples.com/).
+These transcriptions do not contain any personal identifiable information from the patient that they refer to.
+In other words, they are anonymous.
+These medical transcriptions have been modified so that they can be better processed in the tool.
+Our modified version of the dataset, called `mtsamples_descriptions_clean.csv` is provided in this repo for demonstrational and educational purposes only.

+We have assigned a random year and London borough to each of the sentences in the dataset.
+This way, we can compare the KPA analysis to a number of macro level health indicators.
+The idea is to show how PHM practitioners can leverage geographic information on health indicators _and_ KPA to identify trends or monitor evolution of diseases against environmental, sociological or demographic data.
+To demonstrate this, we are using a dataset containing information about smoking rates across the London boroughs for several years.
+The original dataset can be found [here](https://digital.nhs.uk/data-and-information/publications/statistical/statistics-on-smoking/statistics-on-smoking-england-2019).
+Again, we have modified this dataset to ingest it in the app.
+In this folder repo, it can be found under the name `smoking_rate.json`.